ethanbergstrom/Cobalt/README.md

 Cobalt integrates with WinGet.exe to manage and store source information

 ## Known Issues
-### Output issues with long package names
-WinGet currently uses a hard-coded output width of 120 characters if it cant determine console width (ex: when invoked by a Crescendo module), which not only truncates the output, but incorrectly truncates the output, which interferes with positional output parsing.
-See https://github.com/microsoft/winget-cli/issues/1300 for more information.

-**It is not recommended to use Cobalt as a means of searching for new packages or auditing installed packages at this time.**

 ### Stability
 WinGet's behavior and APIs are still very unstable.
 Do not be surprised if this module stops working with newer versions of WinGet.